-During the time frame that is pertinent to this report, employment quality according to the CIBC EQI was an upward trend between 1997 and 2001, and a strong downward trend between 2001 and 2014 (Chart 42).
-This differs markedly from our three measures of job quality.
+During the time frame that is pertinent to this report, employment quality according to the CIBC EQI had an upward trend between 1997 and 2001, and a strong downward trend between 2001 and 2014 (Chart 42).
+This differs from our three measures of job quality.
 In particular, the low-wage incidence decreased between 1997 and 2008, seven years longer than CIBC's EQI.
 It only began to increase in the 2008-2014 period.
 Furthermore, the low-wage gap showed a fairly steady decrease over the entire period between 1997 and 2014, with only a few year-over-year increases.
 Finally, our aggregate measure of job quality, the low-wage intensity, decreased slowly but extremely steadily over the entire 1997-2014 period.
 There were no significant increases or decreases, even on an annual basis.
 Even more importantly, in 2014, the CIBC EQI was 4.6 per cent lower than in 1997 (to be interpreted as deterioration), while our estimates of job quality (incidence, gap and intensity) showed a 1.1 per cent, 7.5 per cent and 8.5 per cent decrease (to be interpreted as improvements).

-These comparison, however, are slightly misleading because, there are extremely important definitional differences between our measure of job quality and the CIBC EQI.20
+There are, however, extremely important definitional differences between our measure of job quality and the CIBC EQI.23 These differences mean that these measures are not directly comparable.

-20 Cross (2015) suggests that CIBC's job quality index is subpar.
+23 Cross (2015) suggests that CIBC's job quality index is subpar.
 We are discussing it because it receives media attention and therefore may influence public perception of trends in job quality.